Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 Why Postcards, Letters, And Brochures Play Different Jobs

 Think of each format as a tool in a kit.
-Postcards win on frequency and repetition, letters win on trust and relationship depth, and brochures win on authority when someone is already interested and needs reasons to act.
+Postcards win on frequency and repetition, letters win on trust and relationship depth, and brochures win on authority when someone is already interested and needs more reasons to act.

 The trouble starts when formats are swapped without a clear reason.
 Agents use postcards to tell long stories, letters for cold mass farming, or brochures without any list strategy at all.
 A stronger plan pairs each format with a simple message and cadence like the ideas in Monthly Direct Mail Ideas for Real Estate Agents.